Responsible Disclosure Policy

-We take the security of our systems seriously, and we value the security community.
+Forest Admin takes the security of its systems seriously, and values the security community.
 The disclosure of security vulnerabilities helps us ensure the security and privacy of our users.

 We require that all researchers: